-Written by Neena Schultz, MSW, MPH, National Association of Community Health Workers
+Authors: Denise Octavia Smith, MBA, CHW, PN and Neena Schultz, MSW, MPH, National Association of Community Health Workers

 ABOUT NACHW

 NACHW is the national voice for Community Health Workers (CHWs).
 A non-profit, memberdriven organization, NACHW's mission is to unify CHWs across geography, ethnicity, sector and experience to support communities in achieving health, equity and social justice.
 NACHW supports CHWs (including Community Health Representatives (CHRs), Promotoras(es), and other workforce members) in promoting self-determination, integrity and social justice; advancing CHW professional identity; and amplifying CHW leadership and capacity building.
 NACHW's over 2250 active individual and organizational members hail from all 50 states, over 30 Indigenous tribes, U.S. territories and Freely Associated States.
 There are over 8,000 people on our national email listserv and over 15.000 in our COVID listserv.